Planning for Incapacity

 To give your loved one the best care possible, obtain legal advice and services from an attorney experienced with these issues.
 If the person you're caring for is age 65 or older, consider hiring an attorney who practices elder law, a specialized area of law focusing on issues that typically affect the elderly.
 As you plan for the future, ask the attorney about the following documents:

-- Power of attorney: This document gives a person (the principal) an opportunity to authorize an agent (usually a trusted family member or friend) to make legal decisions when he or she is no longer competent.
+- Power of attorney: This document gives a person (the principal) an opportunity to authorize an agent (usually a trusted family member or friend) to make legal decisions when they are no longer competent.
 There is no standard power of attorney; thus, each one must be geared toward an individual's situation.
 It is important for the caregiver to be very familiar with the terms of power of attorney because they spell out what authority the caregiver does and does not have.
 The agent should make multiple copies of the document and give one to each company with which the principal does business.

 - Durable power of attorney for health care (also known as health care proxy): This document appoints an agent to make all decisions regarding health care, including choices regarding health care providers, medical treatment, and, in the later stages of the disease, end-of-life decisions.
 This means that the agent may authorize or refuse any medical treatment for the principal.
-This power only goes into effect once the principal is unable to make decisions for himself and is activated by the principal's attending physician.
+This power only goes into effect once the principal is unable to make decisions for themselves and is activated by the principal's attending physician.

 - Living trust: This document enables a person (called a grantor or trustor) to create a trust and appoint a trustee to carefully manage trust assets once the grantor is no longer able to manage finances.
 A person can appoint another individual or a financial institution to be the trustee.